-Responding to the divorce petition and papers
+Responding to the petition and papers

-When you are served with a divorce petition, you can choose whether to accept the divorce or to defend it.
+When you are served with a divorce petition, you can choose whether to accept or to defend it.
 Generally speaking, a divorce is only worth defending on the grounds of jurisdiction.
 Though you might want to dispute the other facts, this is often a costly process and will make little difference to the outcome.

-What does a divorce cost?
+What does it cost?

 It is hard to predict what a divorce will cost, as it depends very much on the circumstances of your case.
 Some cases can be concluded in a few weeks, others lead to years of legal wrangling.

-Vardags specialise high net worth cases, and our fees reflect that level of expertise.
+Vardags specialise in high net worth cases, and our fees reflect that level of expertise.
 If you instruct us, we will be able to provide you with regular cost estimates during the course of your case.
 We also work with our clients to find suitable funding arrangements if you can’t pay your fees right away.